Report an Incident

 - Unauthorized attempts (failed or successful) to access, use, modify, disclose, or destroy information, information systems, architecture, and applications.

 - Loss or disclosure of sensitive university information. • Unauthorized access (or attempted access), use of or changes to system firmware, software or hardware.

-- Violation of acceptable use policies for BYU information or technology.
+- Violation of acceptable use policies for university information or technology.

 - Interference with the operation or intended use of university information technology resources, including a denial of service attack.

 - Loss or theft of a university-owned device, or a personally-owned device that contains university data.